dwavesystems/demos/maze/README.rst

   python demo.py

 Returns ascii visual of the maze and a QPU sampled maze path.
-As well, there is a print out of the path segments and their associated boolean value ("Code Specifics - Interpreting Results" for details).
+As well, there is a print out of the path segments and their associated boolean value (see "Code Specifics - Interpreting Results" for details).

 Code Overview